Skip to content

 Quality assurance is a must

 Reliable carbon accounting requires a standardized approach that vets all aspects contributing to the final data.
 Position Green’s team of experts monitors the emission factor sources for annual updates, reviewing the attached methodology for any major changes.
 The data is then mapped and harmonized to align with Position Green’s defined emission factor library structure.
-Following quality assurance testing, sensitivity analysis and the documenting of key changes to maintain a clear audit trail, the EFs are then implemented in the customer’s carbon accounting software setup.
+Following quality assurance testing, sensitivity analysis and the documenting of key changes to maintain a clear audit trail, the emission factors are then implemented in the customer’s carbon accounting software setup.

 Want to see smart carbon accounting in action?